TAMU-CPT/cc-automated-drf-template/README.md

 # cc-automated-drf-template
 cc_automated_drf_template uses [Cookiecutter](https://github.com/audreyr/cookiecutter) and a custom script to automatically populate a Django REST project given a models.py.
-Just provide your models.py and cc_automated_drf_template will write your views, serializers, urls, and admin files for you!
+Just provide your models.py and cc_automated_drf_template will write your views, serializers, urls, and admin files for you.

 ## Features
 - Django REST Framework integration